dennislee928/dennis-s-note-vault/ietls sprint/高強度 Task 1 句界 + peak+fall 模考 20 題.md

 Tourism revenue hit its maximum, 130 billion dollars, in 2017.
 → 用 peaked at。

-Tourism revenue peaked at 130 billion dollars in 20
+Tourism revenue peaked at 130 billion dollars in 2017.
 ### **3.**

 Car ownership reached its highest level of 82% in 2015.
 → 用 peaked at。
+Car ow

 ### **4.**